skmorgane/biodiversity-course/schedule.md

 * October 20: **Class Field Trip - Seminar by Julia Baum ("Coral Reef Community Structure and Resilience in a Changing World")**
-    *  For those not attending the talk, here is the reading.
-Questions to be answered and emailed to me will be posted by Friday: [Fishing degrades size structure of coral reef fish communities](https://doi.org/10.1111/gcb.13482)
+    *  For those not attending the talk, here is the reading and questions: [Fishing degrades size structure of coral reef fish communities](https://doi.org/10.1111/gcb.13482)
          * Questions:
             1. What is the size spectra?
 What information does it provide about a community?
             2. What about the shape of the size spectra are they quantifying?